YanniZ06/MMM-OnlineData/README.md

 Repository for storing online data to send to every MondayModMixxin' application.

 ## WHAT THIS WILL DO
-Shortly put its like a lightweight twitter variant exclusive to each and every build, and changing the "newsMenu.txt" file over GitHub and then getting info over it from the main app over http requests allows us to give updates and other shit easily without forcing people to download new builds whatsoever!
+Shortly put its like a lightweight twitter variant exclusive to each and every build, and by changing the "newsMenu.txt" file over GitHub and then getting info over it from the main app over http requests, we can do updates and other shit easily inside the app without forcing people to download new builds whatsoever!

 # HOW TO USE